 |Idaho||Moyie Springs||$1,128||Robie Creek||$934||21%|

 |North Dakota||Fort Yates||$1,385||West Fargo||$1,072||29%|

 |Oregon||Maywood Park||$1,835||Central Point||$1,169||57%|

 |Washington||Boulevard Park||$1,460||Port Townsend||$992||47%|

 How to compare providers

 - Compare discounts: Not every provider offers the same discounts, nor does every provider offer the same savings with each discount.
-For example, you may save a lot more by taking a defensive driving course with one provider than you will with another.
+For example, you may save a lot more by signing up for paperless statements with one provider than you will with another.

 Lowering your car insurance premium